NYPL/DIU-tools/README.md

  * You'll need two sessions handy that you'd like to merge.

- * Session merger works recursively and will grab everything in the Capture folder you'd like to move, including all settings files (crops, moire adjustments, neutral balance, etc.)
+ * Session merger works recursively and will grab everything in the Capture folder you'd like to move, including all settings files (crops, moire adjustments, neutral balance, lens cast files, etc.)

  * You may have better luck merging sessions if Capture One is closed.
 Having it open can confuse the connection to the new settings files